dixitk13/dixitk13.github.io/static/markdowns/cisco.md

   - mongodb
   - aws
   - cloudfront
 images:
+  - react
+  - redux
+  - javascript
+  - blueprintjs
+  - sql
-  - cisco.png
+  - python
 ---

-- I am currently working on a Web Application based on Flask, MongoDB, MySQL, React & Redux.
+I am currently working on a Web Application based on Flask, MongoDB, MySQL, React & Redux.

+- We use blueprintJS for UI Components and follow airbnb standards for ECMAScript 6
-- I have implemented a generic notification system which notifies based on the latest record, insufficient state, threshold levels, etc.
+- Single handedly, I have implemented a generic notification system which notifies based on the latest record, insufficient state, threshold levels, etc.
 - Also designed an Admin System to grant access control for the entire organization.
 - Integrated cflow into automation code base system to achieve code-coverage.